Amoy Street Food Centre caters to all palates

 The amazing thing about Pepper Bowl is that no dish costs more than $6!
 I highly suggest you top up $0.80 for an onsen egg, to give your meal a little more variety!
-Get their Spring Onion Pork Rice ($5), which comprises stir-fried pork tossed with spring onions.
+Get their Spring Onion Pork Rice ($5.50), which comprises stir-fried pork tossed with spring onions.
 The pork is coated in a syrupy sweet sauce, while the meat is tender and juicy.
-If you’re a lover of all things spicy, you should definitely give their Black Pepper Beef Rice ($5.50) a try.
+If you’re a lover of all things spicy, you should definitely give their Black Pepper Beef Rice ($6) a try.

 3. Lagoon In A Bowl

 Image credit: @one_plain_breath

 Lagoon In A Bowl is known for their healthy grain bowls.
 Their signature is the Mentaiko Salmon Bowl ($10).
 Albeit a little pricey for hawker fare, you may find this unique salmon bowl rather value for money!
 Created by the owner of Don, a hawker stall dishing out huge donburi bowls, all the bowls sold here contains butterfly pea rice meant to imitate a blue lagoon.
 Meanwhile, the slab of torched mentaiko salmon represents a fish in the ‘water’.
 This delectable analogy tastes as good as it looks, too.